2FA for Students: The Student’s Guide to Two-Factor Authentication (2FA)

-Students all over the world are required to use Duo two-factor authentication (2FA)… and they hate it.
+Students all over the world are required to use Duo two-factor authentication (2FA) …and many hate it.
 You might be one of them.

-They hate it because their phone is currently sitting on the other side of campus after a fun night out.
+They hate 2FA because their phone is currently sitting on the other side of campus after a fun night out.
 They hate it because their phone is dead.
-They hate it because it’s one extra step to get their financial aid money.
+They hate it because it’s one extra step to get their financial aid.

 But if you understood how Duo protects you, you might even secretly love it.

 Does Duo even do anything?
 Yes!
-Duo performs an extremely valuable function that benefits not just your school, but also you personally.
-Let’s take a look at how Duo and 2FA protects you (and more importantly your private data)!
+Duo performs an extremely valuable function that benefits not just your school, but also you.
+Let’s look at how Duo and 2FA protects you (and more importantly your private data).

-2FA can be like a Bumble date.
-You agree to meet at a specific date and location (something you know) but pictures can be deceiving.
+2FA for students can be like a Bumble date.
+You agree to meet at a specific date and location (something you know), but pictures can be deceiving.
 You tell each other what you are wearing (something you have) to ensure you recognize each other.

 Just like you needed the clothing description to verify your date, you need Duo to validate your identity!
 Like your password (something you know), the date and location are relatively easy to hack.
 To protect against this, Duo requires a second factor device that is unique to you, like your phone (something you have).
 Now if your primary credentials are stolen, attackers will have a much harder time gaining access to your accounts without having access to your phone.
-If the online gaming users had 2FA enabled on their accounts, it would be more difficult for hackers to gain access to the accounts because of the use of 2FA.
+If the online gaming users had 2FA enabled on their accounts, it would be more difficult for hackers to gain access.

 Duo deployed at universities may result in up to a 96% decrease in stolen credentials.

-Passwords are extremely vulnerable to hackers as a single factor by themselves.
-With multi-factor authentication (MFA or also known as 2FA - two-factor authentication) a user’s identity can be authenticated and user trust (authorization) established by using two or three factor combinations.
+Passwords are extremely vulnerable to hackers alone.
+With multi-factor authentication (MFA or also known as 2FA) a user’s identity can be authenticated and user trust (authorization) established by using two or three factor combinations.